mbr/ticking/README.rst

 for detail).

 Tested on Python 2.7 and 3.3+.
-The latter is recommended because the ``time`` module much better access to OS timing functions.
+The latter is recommended because the ``time`` module contains much better access to OS timing functions.

 Examples
 --------